SSWConsulting/SSW.Rules.Content/rules/use-icons-sharepoint/rule.md

 <!--endintro-->

-If that's not enough and you want to customize your own links somewhere else on screen, use CSS to match the extension at the end of the &lt;a&gt; tag.
+If that's not enough and you want to customize your own links somewhere else on screen, use CSS to match the extension at the end of the `<a>` tag.
 Don't forget to add some padding to give it some space before the text (where the icon will be).

 ### Option A: Standard left navigation + emojis 🔥